RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

-**Done:** the classifier now also matches the non-generic `ILink` (implemented by `ExternalLink`), so external links land in the links bucket: with `[Relations]` they are emitted as `LinkDescription` without `targetName`/`targetClasses` (`LinkDescription.TargetName` is now nullable and omitted from JSON when null), without `[Relations]` they trigger RY0021.
-New `[HypermediaMediaType("...")]` attribute (`RESTyard.Schema.Model`) populates `mediaType` on any link.
+**Done:** the classifier now also matches the non-generic `ILink` (implemented by `ExternalLink`), so external links land in the links bucket: with `[Relations]` they are emitted as `LinkDescription` with `isExternal: true` and without `targetName`/`targetClasses` (`LinkDescription.TargetName` is now nullable and omitted from JSON when null), without `[Relations]` they trigger RY0021.
+New `[HypermediaMediaType(params string[])]` attribute (`RESTyard.Schema.Model`) populates `mediaTypes: string[]` on any link; links without the attribute default to `["application/vnd.siren+json"]` (constant `SchemaMediaTypes.Siren`).
-The generated Siren mapper needed no change — `SirenHelper.AddLink` already takes the non-generic `ILink` and the runtime resolver handles `ExternalReference`.
-Doc mappers handle target-less links (Markdown renders "*external*" with the media type; Mermaid skips the edge).
+Doc mappers handle target-less links
+(Markdown renders "*external*" with the media types; Mermaid draws the edge to a shared `_external["External"]` node).
 Documented in HypermediaApiSchema.md, SourceGenerator.md, and the migration guide.

+Follow-up (media-type dual-source): runtime media types come from the reference builder (`WithAvailableMediaType(s)`), which the generator cannot see, so declared and runtime values could drift.
+Resolved by unifying in the generated Siren mapper: link `type` precedence is runtime → declared `[HypermediaMediaType]` → omitted (plain navigation links stay type-less on the wire — Siren is the baseline; only the schema states the default via `mediaTypes`).
+Optional mismatch validation via
+`SirenMapperOptions.MediaTypeMismatch` (`Warn` default with pluggable `MediaTypeMismatchWarningHandler`, `Throw` for tests, `Ignore`) flags runtime media types outside the declared list; links without the attribute are never validated.
+The legacy `SirenConverter` is unchanged (runtime media types only); the parity tests compare link `type` leniently and assert the documented divergence instead.

 ## Refactorings (structure, testability, debuggability)